awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-api-ui-uitooltipdisplaycomponent.md

 ### GetDelayTime<a name="lua-scripting-ces-api-ui-uitooltipdisplaycomponent-uitooltipdisplaybus-getdelaytime"></a>

-Returns the amount of time to wait before showing the tooltip display element after hover start\.
+Returns the amount of time to wait before showing the tooltip display element after the trigger condition has occurred\.

 **Syntax**